scta/scta-rdf-schema/SCTAOntologySpec.md

     - 1, 2, 3, 4
 * availableExpressionType
     - an ExpressionType can specify sub ExpressionTypes.
 All expressionTypes not listed as an avaiableExpression type by a workGroupType or workType must have a level 2 or greater ExpressionType.
 In other words, workGropuTypes and workTypes should only list level 1 ExpressionTypes as available.
+    - for example, the ExpressionType "Distinctio" might could have the availableExpresssionTypes.
+Only Expression with the expressionType "distinctio" could also have the expressionType="librum1-distinctio1"
+        + librum1-distinctio1
+            * level2
+        + librum2-distinctio 15
+            * level=2
+    - another example for English Novels could be the level 1 expressionType Chapter.
+Chapters could specify sub ExpresionTypes
+        + FirstChapter
+        + LastChapter
+        + MiddleChapter
+        + Chapter2
+    - These further specifications are useful to the study of sub genres.
+        + What if a person wanted to study the differences in opening chapters among all novels in the English Novel Work group?
+        + They could only do this if we had a way to query all expression with the expressionType Chapter that also have the expressionType "Chapter1"

 #ManifestationType